The Wonderful Black & Tan Coonhound

 And "ask" is the operative word.
 Hounds are stubborn in nature & will flat-out ignore you if you try to boss them around!

 A breed with stamina and endurance should be healthy and this is very true of The Black & Tan Coonhound.
-But like all pedigree & crossbreed dogs some hereditary conditions exist to a lesser or greater degree.
+But like all pedigree & crossbreed dogs some health conditions exist to a lesser or greater degree.

 A conscientious, reputable breeder will always health test and never assume a disease is not in their line.
 This way sensible breeding decisions can be made.
 If you don't test you don't know!